katiele1/cs-375-project/README.md

 Background music that can change depending on what is happening.

 Weather affecting catching rates, like rain improving chances of catching fish.

+Ability to chose where to fish which changes what kind of fish can be caught.